Profile

 📦 Storage

-• Avoid keeping them at room temperature for more than half a day.
+• Avoid leaving them at room temperature for more than half a day to maintain freshness and food safety.

-• Do not reheat in the microwave to preserve their crispiness.
+• Do not reheat in the microwave, as they will lose their crunch and become soggy.

 🍷 Pairing